carpentries/workshop-template/README.md

 8. Check your changes by running `tools/check` inside your repository.
 9. Preview your changes by running `tools/preview` and looking at `_site/index.html`.
 10. When it all looks good, commit your changes and push to the `gh-pages` branch of your repository.
-11. Manually add the other instructors as collaborators.
+11. Manually add the other instructors as collaborators to your Github repository.
 12. Send the workshop coordinators the URL for your GitHub repository (*not* the URL for the workshop website).

 ## Background